4.14. GUI Automation¶

 4.14.2.
 Applying Properties¶

-While the variables are set, the TraceGUI does not execute the functions or actions that react to these changes automatically.
+the TraceGUI does not execute the functions or actions that react to these changes instantly.

-This is in contrast to the standard TraceGUI.run
+This is in contrast to the standard TraceGUI.run method,

-where a setting is applied subsequently (for instance, changing the ray color setting updates the color in the scene automatically).
+(for instance, changing the ray color setting updates the color in the scene automatically).

-To process all pending events TraceGUI.process
+To process all pending events TraceGUI.process must be called.

-This is not needed after every property change, but only if the changes should be visible/executed at this point.
+but only if the changes should be visible/executed at this point in time.

 def automated(GUI):